 - Stay Hydrated – Drinking enough water during the day, well before bedtime, will also help you avoid being woke up to use the toilet obsessively at night.
 Drink 32 ounces of infused lemon water when you wake up and then drink throughout the day but avoid it about two hours before bedtime.

 - Get More Sunlight in The Daytime – Sunlight plays an important role in your circadian rhythms.
 Your body may be confused about the time due to all the lighting we experience each day.
 Focus your sunlight earlier in the day, if possible, prior to 3 PM.
+If you work from home, you could maximize the natural light you get by upgrading the windows in your home office.
+Contact a residential window contractor to find out about your options.

 - Avoid Screens and Light at Bedtime – Your screens likely emit “blue” light, which can interfere with your natural rhythm and confuse your brain about what time it is.
 Turn off your screens an hour before bedtime.